baohieu1910/MyShop/README.md

 ## Installation

-To run MovieBooking locally, follow these steps:
+To run MyShop locally, follow these steps:

 1. Clone the repository:
 ```bash